Computing

 This term's learning

-Year 5 - Fox class have been learning to code in Scratch, using loops, commands and a lot of 'if' statements to create simple games - some of us even managed to add scores and timers to our platform games.
+Year 4 - Badgers have been learning to code in Scratch, using loops, commands and a lot of 'if' statements to create simple games - some of us even managed to add scores and timers to our platform games.